gitnnelg/ietf-contribution-rights/draft-deen-gen-ipmc-contributor-rights.md

 Contributions, trademark and service mark identifiers used in the Contribution, including TM and (R), will be preserved.

-## Sublicenses by the IETF Trust
+## Sublicenses by the IETF IPMC

-The IETF Trust will sublicense the rights granted to it under Section 5.3 to all IETF participants for use within the IETF Standards Process.
+The IETF IPMC will sublicense the rights granted to it under Section 5.3 to all IETF participants for use within the IETF Standards Process.
 This license is expressly granted under a license agreement issued by the IETF Trust, which can be found at http://trustee.ietf.org/license-info.

-This license is expressly granted under a license agreement issued by the IETF Trust and must contain a pointer to the full IETF Trust agreement.
+This license is expressly granted under a license agreement issued by the IETF IPMC and must contain a pointer to the full IETF IPMC agreement.

-In addition, the IETF Trust may grant additional sublicenses of the licenses granted to it hereunder.
-In doing so, the IETF Trust will comply with the guidance provided under RFC 5377 [RFC5377].
+In addition, the IETF IPMC may grant additional sublicenses of the licenses granted to it hereunder.
+In doing so, the IETF IPMC will comply with the guidance provided under RFC 5377 [RFC5377].

 ## No Patent License